flynnbops/flynnbops.github.io/_posts/2023-10-05-continous_learning.md

 ## What works well for me?

-I like to consume different forms of information, and find the variety helps me learn.
+I like to consume different formats of information, and find the variety helps me learn.
 This ranges from; blogs, documentation, videos, podcasts, training courses, to random chats with people.
 I find a decent foundation (awareness), means I'm primed to take in more information.
 Thankfully there's lots of great content out there for people to consume, so I can easily check something out, and move on if it doesn't suit me.

 I've had my best successes when I align my learning with a goal.
 As I've already alluded to.
-A recent example is how I [learned more about Docker so that I could solve a specific problem][4].
+A recent-ish example is how I [learned more about Docker so that I could solve a specific problem][4].
 I'd worked with Docker for a few years at that point, but generally just used the basics.
 Having a specific problem to solve helped me learn more without getting overwhelmed.

 I'm guilty of being inconsistent with my "deliberate learning".
 Having goals, helps me figure out a path forward, and with that make some regular time to work towards the goal.
-As with most things consistency is key, and that's where I tend to fall down with my `continous learning`.
+As with most things consistency is key, and that's where I tend to fall down with my `continuous learning`.

 ## What support do I use?
 I try to read and learn from interesting people.
 Often saving things I've found useful into a [small repo references][3].